akinwilson/configs/configs/README.md

 # Setup

 ## Tmux
  Before being able to apply the Tmux configurations in `tmux.conf` file, you will need the [tmux plugin manager](https://github.com/tmux-plugins/tpm).
 Please follow the guide hyperlinked.
 In essence, all you need to run is the following command:
 ```
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```
-then, copy the configuration file `tmux.conf` to the local location of `~/.tmux.conf`
+Then, copy the configuration file `tmux.conf` to the local location of `~/.tmux.conf`

 Finally, install the tmux plugins, press the hotkeys
 ```